MobilityDB/MobilityDB/doc/contributing/tquadbin_design_notes.md

   **Mitigation**: `tquadbin` deliberately has no `quadbinspan` / `quadbinspanset` companion types (precedent: `geometry` has no `geometryspan`).
 Value-range filtering must go through the `quadbin_*` inspection functions (resolution, validity, hierarchy) or explicit set enumeration via `quadbinset`.
 Code that assumes `cell_a < cell_b` reflects spatial proximity will silently produce wrong results.

 - **Resolution mixing in operations**.
 QUADBIN cells at different resolutions (0&#x2013;26) represent different coverage areas.
-Mixing resolutions in a single trajectory is valid but semantically requires explicit justification &#x2014; `quadbinCellToParent(cell, coarser_res)` coarsens and `quadbinCellToChildren(parent, finer_res)` refines.
+Mixing resolutions in a single trajectory is valid but semantically requires explicit justification &#x2014; `cellToParent(cell, coarser_res)` coarsens and `quadbinCellToChildren(parent, finer_res)` refines.

   **Mitigation**: consumers should document the resolution invariant per trajectory (e.g. "all cells are resolution 10") and validate inputs at the ingestion boundary.
-The `quadbinGetResolution` accessor lets a CHECK constraint enforce this.
+The `getResolution` accessor lets a CHECK constraint enforce this.

 - **Web-mercator latitude limit**.
 QUADBIN inherits the web-mercator projection, which is defined only between approximately &#xb1;85.05&#xb0; latitude.
-Points outside this band have no QUADBIN cell, and cell area shrinks toward the poles &#x2014; `quadbinCellArea` returns progressively smaller values at higher latitudes for cells of the same resolution.
+Points outside this band have no QUADBIN cell, and cell area shrinks toward the poles &#x2014; `cellArea` returns progressively smaller values at higher latitudes for cells of the same resolution.

   **Mitigation**: workloads near the poles should clamp or reject latitudes outside the web-mercator band at the ingestion boundary; do not rely on QUADBIN cells for polar coverage.